A topic from the subject of Synthesis in Chemistry.

 Results

-The final product, acetanilide, is a white solid with a melting point of 114-116 °C.
+The final product, acetanilide, is a white solid with a melting point of 114-116 °C. (Add expected yield here if known)

 Significance

-This experiment demonstrates the following key principles of organic synthesis:
+This experiment demonstrates key organic synthesis principles:

-• The use of a catalyst to increase the reaction rate.
+• Catalyst use to increase reaction rate.

 Share on: